 Isla’s speech has gone from strength to strength.
 Because she is in a special school that specialises in communication and tailors learning towards individual needs they have helped Isla find her voice.
-Her functional speech is improving with every day and her voice is the most beautiful sound in the world.
+She may script and use echolalia a lot but her functional speech is improving with every day and her voice is the most beautiful sound in the world.

 I wish I had known that Isla would learn so much

-Isla has learnt so much in her two years in special school from communication, to social skills, to maths, to English, to cooking, to painting, to life skills, she really has learnt so much.
+Isla has learnt a lot in her two years in special school from communication, to social skills, to maths, to English, to cooking, to painting, to life skills, she really has learnt so much.
 Why does she learn so much?
 Firstly Isla is now taught in very small classes with very large numbers of teachers and assistants.
 She always has someone there for her who isn’t busy with a huge class of other children.
 She isn’t being taught away from her peers, she isn’t ‘the different kid’, she isn’t a burden because she is one of 30 plus children who all need attention, she isn’t isolated, she isn’t busy trying to conform to schools protocol, trying to find her place and work out where she fits.
-She is confident, relaxed and trusts her teachers, is in the right frame of mind to learn and she is absorbing it like a sponge.
+She is confident, relaxed and trusts her teachers and is in the right frame of mind to learn.
+She is absorbing it like a sponge.

 I wish I had known Islas behaviour would change